Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/05-dictionaries.md

 Luckily for us, we have dictionaries!
 Dictionaries allow us to store a value with a key.
 If we put every letter in the secret word into the dictionary, and set the initial values to `False`, we can change the value to `True` when a user guesses a letter that's in the list.
 Then, if we want to know if a user has guessed a particular letter, we can just check the value for that letter in the dictionary and get a `True`/`False` answer that will tell us if our user has guessed that letter or not.

-The first thing we need to do is convert the secret word snowman_word into a dictionary.
-Write a function build_word_dict that takes a string and returns a dictionary where each unique letter from the word is a key and all of the values are `False`.
+The first thing we need to do is convert the secret word `snowman_word` into a dictionary.
+Write a function `build_word_dict` that takes a string and returns a dictionary, where each unique letter from the word is a key and all of the values are `False`.

 <details>
 <summary>Write the function and when you are finished, compare your code with ours.</summary>